-5. Buy Souvenier
+5. Buy Souvenirs

-With over 1100 animals representing more than 250 species, the zoo is home to some of the most interesting and exotic creatures.
+With over 1100 animals representing more than 250 species, the zoo is home to some of the most exciting and exotic creatures.
 There’s something for everyone at Auckland Zoo, from elephants and gorillas to tigers and Tasmanian devils.

 In addition to the animal exhibits, the zoo also offers a variety of activities and attractions for all ages.
 If you plan for only one day or a week in Wanaka, you must visit Auckland Zoo.
-Skip the line tickets are available.
+Skip-the-line tickets are available.